Russell Blaylock

-Russell L. Blaylock (born November 15, 1945) is an author and a retired U.S. neurosurgeon.
+Russell L. Blaylock (born November 15, 1945) is an American writer and retired neurosurgeon.

 Blaylock was a clinical assistant professor of neurosurgery at the University of Mississippi Medical Center.
 In 2013 he was a visiting professor in the biology department at Belhaven College.

 Blaylock has endorsed views inconsistent with the scientific consensus, including that food additives such as aspartame and monosodium glutamate (MSG) are excitotoxic in normal doses.

 Education and career

 Blaylock completed his general surgical internship and neurosurgical residency at the Medical University of South Carolina in Charleston, SC.
 He was licensed to practice Neurological Surgery in North Carolina between May 6, 1977, and December 15, 2006.
 Along with Ludwig G. Kempe, Blaylock published a novel transcallosal approach to excising intraventricular meningiomas of the trigone.
 He is retired as a clinical assistant professor of neurosurgery from the University of Mississippi Medical Center, and is currently a visiting professor in the biology department at Belhaven University, a Christian university in Mississippi.
 He is associated with the Association of American Physicians and Surgeons and was on the editorial board of their journal.